LibreHealthIO/gci_task_exporter/README.md

 ```
 Be sure to change the `project_id` variable in `bin/task_exporter.rb` to your project's id.

-This will output to the current working directory.
-Simply change the `output` variable to the desired output.
+This will output to the the file specified as the first command-line argument passed.

 There is a sample file [here](https://gitlab.com/librehealth/gci_task_exporter/blob/master/librehealth_gci_tasks.csv).